RigsOfRods/docs.rigsofrods.org/gameplay/multiplayer-server-setup.md

 4 0EBB5A8B28053AB3CF63D4C59F0C1E04F28F01C9 example_user
 ```

+Make sure to remove the comment (`;`) before the line.

-Save the file and start your server.
+Save the file and restart your server.
 If the server read the auth file correctly, it should log this:

 `INFO| found X auth overrides in the authorizations file!`